daheda/daheda.github.io/blog/dynamic-programing.md

 The complexity algorithmic of this will be **Exponential** **O(2<sup>n</sup>)**

-A few runs gives me the following out put:
+A few runs gives me the following output:

 ![alt_text](images/image4.png "image_tooltip")